OtabekAz/qa5-project/_DOCS/user/register.md

 * without the use of letters and special characters! @ # $% ^ & * () _ + = `~ / \,.?> <|
 * phone number starts with country code
-* the length of the entered data is not less than 11 and not more than 12 digits dipon-yelena	Register
+* the length of the entered data is not less than 11 and not more than 12 digits

+dipon-yelena	Register
+####Field Email
+* Email field has to have a valid registered email address.
+* User must be able to access the provided email in a domain.
+* After registration, user will receive an email with title "[PASV] Verify your email address" and must follow instructions in the email to finish a confirmation process.

 #### Frediuk Olena Field Password